On-line predictive linear regression: On-line protocol, part I

-Figure \ref{fig:RRCM-errors} below shows the plot of $\Err^{\epsilon}_n$ against $n$ for a specific confidence predictor constructed in this paper; it is typical of our predictors that the slopes of the plots of $\Err^{\epsilon}_n$ are close to the corresponding significance levels $\epsilon$ (we use the significance levels $5\%$, $1\%$ and $0.5\%$ in all our figures).
-This is the only figure in this paper illustrating the validity of our prediction strategies: such figures, in view of the mathematical results guaranteeing validity, tend to be uninformative.
+Figure \ref{fig:RRCM-errors} below shows the plot of $\Err^{\epsilon}_n$ against $n$ for a specific confidence predictor considered in this paper; it is typical of our predictors that the slopes of the plots of $\Err^{\epsilon}_n$ are close to the corresponding significance levels $\epsilon$ (we use the significance levels $5\%$, $1\%$ and $0.5\%$ in all our figures, represented by the corresponding \emph{confidence levels} $1-\epsilon$ in the legends).
+This is the only figure in this paper illustrating the validity of our confidence predictors: such figures, in view of the mathematical results guaranteeing validity, tend to be uninformative.

-We will measure the accuracy of the predictions made for the first $n$ observations by the median $\Lth_n^{\epsilon}$ of the sequence $\lth_1^{\epsilon},\ldots,\lth_n^{\epsilon}$; again, this measure is arbitrary, to a large degree.
-A plot of $\Lth_n^{\epsilon}$ against $n$ will be called the \emph{median-accuracy plot}; examples of such plots are given in figures \ref{fig:SM-med}--\ref{fig:RRCM-med} and \ref{fig:comb-med}.
+We will measure the accuracy of the predictions made for the first $n$ observations by the median $M_n^{\epsilon}$ of the sequence $L_1^{\epsilon},\ldots,L_n^{\epsilon}$; again, this measure is arbitrary, to a large degree.
+A plot of $M_n^{\epsilon}$ against $n$ will be called the \emph{median-accuracy plot}; examples of such plots are given in Figures \ref{fig:RRCM-med} and \ref{fig:SM-med}--\ref{fig:comb-med}.

 Unfortunately, the simple notions of validity introduced earlier have to be extended to become useful for our purpose.
-This is needed because, e.g., the standard prediction intervals are uninformative before the number of observations reaches the number of parameters, and so for small $n$ the error probability is zero rather than $\epsilon$.
-Let $N$ be a set of positive integer numbers (we are mainly interested in the case where $N$ has the form $\{m,m+1,\ldots\}$).
-We say that a confidence predictor is \emph{weakly valid for} $n\in N$ in a statistical model if the probability is $\epsilon$ that it makes an error, $\err_n^{\epsilon}=1$, at step $n$ under any probability distribution in the model and for all $n\in N$ and $\epsilon\in(0,1)$.
-It is \emph{strongly valid for} $n\in N$ if, in addition, $\err_n^{\epsilon}$, $n\in N$, are independent for any fixed $\epsilon$.
+This is needed because, e.g., the classical prediction intervals are uninformative before the number of observations reaches the number of parameters, and so for small $n$ the error probability is zero rather than $\epsilon$.
+Let $\NNN$ be a set of positive integer numbers (we are mainly interested in the case where $\NNN$ has the form $\{m,m+1,\ldots\}$).